 Senior Camryn Daniels spent the second semester of her junior year, Spring 2022, studying abroad.
-Here, in the first of two blog posts, she explains the process of selecting, applying, and preparing for a program in Rome, Italy.
+Here, in the first of two blog posts (check out Part 2 here), she explains the process of selecting, applying, and preparing for a program in Rome, Italy.

 By Camryn Daniels

 Deciding whether or not to study abroad was never the hard part for me.
 I always knew that I wanted to study abroad.
 Choosing where to go, however, took months of careful deliberation.
 I’m not usually a type A person, but when it came to choosing my host country, I was extremely anal about it.
 The IUPUI Study Abroad website and I developed a very close relationship the three semesters before my departure in the spring of 2022.

 I began my research by reading each page in the website’s drop down menu: About, Why Study Abroad, Before You Apply, Apply to a Program, Prepare for Your Departure, After Your Return, Develop & Administer a Program, iAbroad, and For Parents.
 Then, I narrowed down which areas I was even remotely interested in.
 I scoured through the “Your Degree and Study Abroad” page.
 I knew I wanted to do a semester, as opposed to a spring break or summer break session, so I only considered semester-long programs.
 This really helped me in the decision-making process.
 Because I was a Global and International Studies (GIS) major when I began searching for programs, I looked through those specifically.
 I focused on searching through each region’s programs because I felt that I would be looking through a broader scope of programs, rather than searching by thematic concentration or languages.
 I also watched several study abroad vlogs in various countries on YouTube, especially those made by Black women.